The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 21. WHAT IF THERE IS A REVOCABLE LIVING TRUST?

-Probate is a court-supervised process for identifying and gathering the decedent's assets, paying taxes, claims and expenses and distributing assets to beneficiaries of the Florida probate estate.
+Probate is a court-supervised process for identifying and gathering the decedent's assets in probate, paying taxes, claims and expenses and distributing assets to beneficiaries of the Florida probate estate.
 The Florida Probate Code is found in Chapters 731 through 735 of the Florida Statutes.

 2. WHAT ARE FLORIDA PROBATE ASSETS?

-Generally, Florida probate assets are those assets in the decedent's sole name at death or otherwise owned solely by the decedent and which contain no provision for automatic succession of ownership at death.
-For example:
+Generally, Florida probate assets are those assets that are titled in the decedent's sole name at death or otherwise owned solely by the decedent and which contain no provision for automatic succession of ownership at death and no beneficiary designation.
+Under the Florida law of probate for example:

-• a bank account in the sole name of a decedent is a Florida probate asset, but a bank account held in-trust-for (ITF) another, or held jointly with rights of survivorship (JTWROS) with another, is not a Florida probate asset;
+• a bank account in the sole name of a decedent is a Florida probate asset and is subject to probate, but a bank account held in-trust-for (ITF) another, or held jointly with rights of survivorship (JTWROS) with another, is not a Florida probate asset and is not controlled by the decedent's last will and testament, and therefore is not subject to probate;

-• a life insurance policy, annuity or individual retirement account that is payable to a specific beneficiary is not a Florida probate asset, but a policy payable to the decedent's estate is a Florida probate asset;
+• a life insurance policy, annuity or individual retirement account that is payable to a specific beneficiary is not a Florida probate asset and not subject to probate, but a policy payable to the decedent's estate is a Florida probate asset subject to probate administration in the court of probate;

-• real estate titled in the sole name of the decedent or as a tenant in common with another person, is a Florida probate asset (unless it is exempt Florida homestead) but real estate held as joint tenants with rights of survivorship or as tenants by the entirety is not a Florida probate asset;
+• real estate titled in the sole name of the decedent or as a tenant in common with another person, is a Florida probate asset (unless it is exempt Florida homestead) and is subject to probate, but real estate held as joint tenants with rights of survivorship or as tenants by the entirety is not a Florida probate asset and is not subject to probate;

-• property owned by husband and wife as tenants by the entirety is not a Florida probate asset on the death of the first spouse to die, but goes automatically to the surviving spouse.
+• property owned by husband and wife as tenants by the entirety is not a Florida probate asset on the death of the first spouse to die, but goes automatically to the surviving spouse regardless of what disposition of the asset may be contained in the decedent's last will and testament.

 4. WHAT IS A LAST WILL AND TESTAMENT?

-A last will and testament is a legal form, in writing, signed by the dcedent and witnesses, which meets formal requirements set forth by
+A last will and testament is a legal document, in writing, signed by the dcedent and witnesses, which meets formal requirements set forth by

-To the extent a last will and testament properly devises probate assets and designates a personal representative, the last will and testament controls over the automatic provisions set forth under
+To the extent a last will and testament properly devises probate assets and designates a personal representative pursuant to the Florida law of probate, the last will and testament controls over the automatic provisions set forth under

 (Back to the Top)